Richard A. Hirth, PhD

 - Associate Director, Kidney Epidemiology and Cost Center

-Dr. Richard Hirth is the S. J. Axelrod Collegiate Professor of Health Management and Policy.
-He received his Bachelor's degree in Economics from Carleton College, and PhD in Economics from the University of Pennsylvania.
+Dr. Richard Hirth received his Bachelor's degree in Economics from Carleton College, and PhD in Economics from the University of Pennsylvania.

-Dr. Hirth has received several awards, including the AcademyHealth Health Services Research Impact Award (2014), the Kenneth J. Arrow Award in Health Economics, awarded annually by the American Public Health Association and the International Health Economics Association to the best paper in health economics (1993); The University of Michigan School of Public Health Excellence in Research Award (2014); the Excellence in Research Award in Health Policy from the Blue Cross/Blue Shield of Michigan Foundation (1998 and 2009); and the Thompson Prize for Young Investigtors from the Association of University Programs in Health Administration (1999); Listing in Top 20 Most Read Articles of 2009, Health Affairs (2010); Outstanding abstract (consumer decision-making theme), AcademyHealth Annual Meeting (2007); and Outstanding abstract (long-term care theme), Academy for Health Services Research and Health Policy Annual Meeting (2001).
+Dr. Hirth has received several awards, including the AcademyHealth Health Services Research Impact Award, the Kenneth J. Arrow Award in Health Economics, awarded annually by the International Health Economics Association to the best paper in health economics, the University of Michigan School of Public Health Excellence in Research Award, the Excellence in Research Award in Health Policy from the Blue Cross/Blue Shield of Michigan Foundation, and the Thompson Prize for Young Investigators from the Association of University Programs in Health Administration.
+His work as also been recognized by Health Affairs as a Top 20 Most Read Article, and being selected as Outstanding Abstract (consumer decision-making theme) at the AcademyHealth Annual Meeting, and Outstanding Abstract (long-term care theme) at the Academy for Health Services Research and Health Policy Annual Meeting.

 - PhD, Economics, University of Pennsylvania, 1993

 - BA (Summa Cum Laude), Economics, Carleton College, 1987

 Dr. Hirth's research interests include the economics of end stage renal disease care, health insurance design and healthcare spending, the role of not-for-profit providers in health care markets, and long-term care.
 His research underlies Medicare's payment system for kidney dialysis.